enderunal/TheOneSuspender/README.md

 - **Visual Indicators**: Grayed-out favicon for suspended tabs, with robust CORS/SVG handling.
 - **Customizable Settings**: All options available in a modern, responsive Options page.
 - **Security-First**: Strict CSP, minimal permissions, secure messaging, and no user-supplied DOM injection.

 ---

+## Export/Import Suspended Tabs

+**Easily backup or migrate your suspended tabs!**

+- **Export:**
+  - Go to the Options page.
+  - Use the Export section to download all currently suspended tabs (with window/tab structure) as a `.json` or `.txt` file.
+  - The export includes all suspended tabs, grouped by window, with titles, favicons, and original URLs.

+- **Import:**
+  - Use the Import section in the Options page to select a previously exported file.
+  - The extension will recreate the original window/tab structure and immediately suspend the imported tabs.
+  - **Extension ID Handling:** If you import on a different device or after reinstalling, the extension will automatically update the internal suspended tab URLs to match the new extension ID—no manual editing required.
+  - Comprehensive error handling and validation is included.

+---